WR3 | Syllabus

 Classroom Safety

-- Do not attend class if you have any symptoms of COVID-19.
+- Please do not attend class if you have a fever, feel ill, or have any symptoms of COVID-19.

-- If you are a close contact, wear a mask and follow the college’s policies on testing.
+- If you succumb to a respiratory illness: please wear a mask and follow CDC guidance.

 Course Policies

-- If you miss class or a TA session due to illness, please email me to receive makeup information.
+- If you miss class or a tutoring session due to illness, please email me to receive makeup information.

 Health & Wellness Resources